wp-plugins/meeting-scheduler-by-vcita/readme.txt

 * Variety of services to choose from - vCita appointment booking software lets you set many services options: An appointment at your office or at your client's location, a phone call, a video call and even an online service.
 * Questions Customization - Collect all the information you need right when your client schedule an appointment.
 Add any question you'd like to the scheduling form.
 * Time Zone adjustments - For global businesses, vCita appointment booking plugin can take care of all timezone differences - to help you and your clients in the scheduling process.
-* Set automatic reminders - vCita will notify both you and your client of the comming appointment.
+* Set automatic reminders - vCita will notify both you and your client of the coming appointment.
 * Colors customization - vCita online scheduling plugin lets you brand the whole scheduling process so it would perfectly fit your website's colors and theme.
 You can even add your business's logo!
 * Track your clients on vCita online scheduling software - Track your clients with Google Analytics, and track conversion for Google Advertising.
 * Let clients select the staff member they wish to work with - You can also assign a contact request or an appointment to a specific staff member.
 * Automatically accept appointments - vCita online scheduler can automatically accept appointments for you, when you're available.
 * Manage your clients on vCita - Add personal notes, edit client information, and even set follow-up reminders.
 * Highly comfortable for your clients - Clients can easily reschedule or send a note before or after the meeting.
-* Unlimited number of appointments, Unlimited number of clients.
+* Unlimited number of appointments, unlimited number of clients.
 * Calendar management - Manage your availability and mark times when you are not available on your vCita calendar.
 * Quick onboarding - import all your existing clients to vCita online scheduler, to easily manager all your clients on vCita.
 * Fully translated to Spanish - vCita online scheduling plugin for WordPress is available on Spanish as well!